 „Now is the time to turn rage into action.
 Every fraction of a degree matters.“ António Guterres, United Nations Secretary-General, at the presention of the climate report of the UN 2022

-The reasons are clearer than ever: RWE is forecasting record profits while electricity prices continue to skyrocket and even more people are falling into poverty.
+The reasons are clearer than ever: RWE is forecasting record profits while electricity prices have skyrocketed and even more people are falling into poverty.
 Instead of safely supplying everyone, politicians are supplying the profits and electricity needs of corporations and industry, the main consumers of coal-fired electricity.
-Climate protection is sacrificed to this profit.
-RWE is allowed to burn six times more coal than the residual budget under the Paris Climate Agreement allows.
-The 1.5 degree limit thus passes in front of Lützerath not only symbolically but in very real terms.
-Every additional ton of coal not only devastates the soil and nature, but creates even more suffering and deaths everywhere, especially in countries of the Global South.
+Climate protection is sacrificed for this profit.
+RWE is allowed to burn six times more coal than the remaining budget under the Paris Climate Agreement allows.
+Therefore, the 1.5 degree limit lies in front of Lützerath not only symbolically, but in very real terms.
+Every additional ton of coal not only devastates soil and nature, but creates even more suffering and death everywhere, especially in countries of the Global South.

-The deal that the state government is selling us as a success for climate protection does nothing to change this: Scientists at the German Institute for Economic Research (DIW) have uncovered that the early coal phase-out will enable only a few or even no CO2 savings - because RWE is now simply allowed to mine and burn coal faster!
-And for it the coal company wants the supply under Lützerath promptly. **We stand here in the way, so that the coal under Lützerath remains!
+The deal that the state government is selling us as a success for climate protection does nothing to change this: Scientists at the German Institute for Economic Research (DIW) have uncovered that the early coal phase-out will enable only a few or even no CO2 savings – because RWE is now simply allowed to mine and burn coal faster!
+And for it the coal company wants the supply under Lützerath as quickly as possible. **We will stand in their way, so that the coal stays under Lützerath!

 The facts are clear.
 If we don‘t change direction now, all efforts to meet the 1.5°C limit and thus contain the effects of the climate catastrophe are doomed to failure.
 For decades, scientists, affected communities and activists have demanded to leave coal, oil and gas in the ground without delay.
 We must transform our economic system to enable the survival of millions of people and a just society.